-We also work with local youth learning ecosystem science and cleaning up the beach.
+We are working with local youth learning ecosystem science and cleaning up the beach.
 Our youth film Hang Onto Your Butts wins the youth competition for middle schools at the San Francisco International Ocean Film Festival.

 Donate $10 to support the Healthy Bay Program to fund gloves, tools and clean up materials.
 A $100 donation adopts a butt urn to directly solve this problem.